 - E. Note that Bob always votes in favor of the outcome that actually wins the election.
 (The B column of votes and the Outcome column are EXACTLY the same.) - F. Note also that exactly the same number of individuals prefer a more expensive dinner as prefer a less expensive dinner than Bob.
 In this case, one each.
-(This is the definition of a median ideal point or "preference.")

-- Thus, Bob is the median voter. - He is the voter with the median ideal point, the median policy preference.

-- G. The Weak Form of the median voter theorem says that the median voter always casts his vote for the policy that is adopted. - The weak form nearly always is true under majority rule voting between two alternatives. - In the example above, Bob always votes with the majority. - (Exceptions occur in cases in which issues are multidimensional and voter preferences are not spatial, but such cases are beyond the scope of this course.) - H. The Strong Form of the median voter theorem say the median voter always gets his most preferred policy. - In the example above Bob's preferred expenditure level, \$10, will defeat any other policy. - Note that the median voter's ideal point (10 in the example) can beat every other possible alternative in pair-wise voting.
+(This is the definition of a median ideal point or "preference.") - Thus, Bob is the median voter.
+(He is the voter with the median ideal point.) - G. The Weak Form of the median voter theorem says that the median voter always casts his vote for the policy that is adopted. - The weak form nearly always is true under majority rule voting between two alternatives. - In the example above, Bob always votes with the majority. - H. The Strong Form of the median voter theorem say the median voter always gets his most preferred policy.

+- In the example above Bob's preferred expenditure level, \$10, will defeat any other policy. - Note that the median voter's ideal point (10 in the example) can beat every other possible alternative in pair-wise voting.